keyurahuja/naturesync-ai/README.md

 More AI agents covering specific use cases and addressing major pain points pertaining to voluntary carbon markets and its stakeholders are being developed by us and will be introduced soon.
 Stay tuned!

 ## 🚀 About Me
 I'm Keyur Ahuja, an author and entrepreneur.
-I have written 6 books and launched 16 startups and 5 nonprofits till now.
+I love writing books and building startups.
 You can learn more by visiting my profile.

 ## 🔗 Links
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://keyurahuja.com/)